José Pilartes-Congo Defends Dissertation Proposal

-José Pilartes-Congo Publishes Article in Drsones
+José Pilartes-Congo Publishes Article in Drones

 MANTIS Ph.D. student José A. Pilartes-Congo has recently published an article in Drones titled “Empirical Evaluation and Simulation of the Impact of Global Navigation Satellite System Solutions on Uncrewed Aircraft System–Structure from Motion for Shoreline Mapping and Charting”.
 The article focuses on empirical testing and simulated evaluation of different GNSS correction techniques on the accuracy of UAS-SfM products.